SvenVercoulen/Food-Stuff/README.md

 - “You usually go outside more on weekends than weekdays.”
 - “You tend to drink less water on days you stay indoors.”
 - “You average 25 minutes outside per day; increasing it to 45 minutes could improve your mood and energy.”
-This can be rule-based at first, but AI can make correlations (e.g., weather vs. your outdoor time).
+- This can be rule-based at first, but AI can make correlations (e.g., weather vs. your outdoor time).

 ---

+After some work I have set up a small android application with a simple UI. <br> This UI consists of 3 simple buttons that can be pressed, one for eating, one for drinking and the last for going outside/back inside.